 This worksheet collects reinforcement activity on the secondary network (LV and HV).
 This information will be used to track actual costs and volumes against the Price Control settlement.
 DNOs must report work undertaken to manage capacity constraints affecting either a substation or circuit.

 For capacity constraints affecting a substation, the table is disaggregated between reinforcement done at pole mounted and ground mounted substations.
-The type of solution is disaggregated between Conventional and Innovative solutions.
+The type of solution is disaggregated between Conventional and Innovative solutions(except the reservation and deployment of flexibility services which is reported separately (see paragraph 5.20 below).
 Innovative solutions are those that the DNO has included in the Innovative Solutions worksheet.
 Conventional solutions are any other activities.
 The DNO must provide the capacity released by the work at time of energisation (in MVA).
 For Innovative solutions where a firm capacity is not available, this should be calculated as set out in the guidance to the Innovative Solutions worksheet.
 If a reinforcement scheme includes both Innovative and Conventional solutions, the capacity should be apportioned between the two categories on the basis of the capacity released by each solution type.
 The cost should be apportioned on the basis of the cost of each solution type.

 For capacity constraints affecting a circuit, the table is disaggregated between LV and HV network.
 The type of solution is disaggregated between Conventional and Innovative solutions.
 Innovative Solutions are those that the DNO has included in the Innovative Solutions worksheet.
 Conventional solutions are any other activities.
 Volume information is not required for circuit reinforcement.
 If a reinforcement scheme includes both Innovative and Conventional solutions, the cost should be apportioned on the basis of the cost of each solution type.

+DNOs should use the table entitled “Flexibility” to capture the costs and volumes associated with flexibility services.
+This relates to any flexibility that is contracted to resolve capacity constraints that may otherwise require a Conventional Solution or other Innovative Solution to provide the necessary capacity.

 There is a table for reporting “Other reinforcement activities”.
 Entries should only be made in this table if the reinforcement activity cannot be categorised as managing a capacity constraint affecting a substation or circuit and therefore reported elsewhere on this worksheet.
 The DNOs should report the volume as the number of times a reinforcement scheme is required.
 DNOs must report any socialised reinforcement activity that is required under Standard Licence Condition 13C, in the Connection pack.